-For Charlotte and Anna, the term zero waste, simply means living without the need for a bin.
-They refuse, reduce, repurpose, recycle and regenerate any waste that they come into contact with.
+For us, the term zero waste, simply means living without the need for a bin.
+We aim to reuse, reduce, repurpose, recycle and regenerate any waste that we come into contact with.
+If you want to join us on our zero waste journey, here's some ideas to try and send less to landfill at the most wastefull time of year.

-If you’ve already got a whole heap of decorations, its totally best to reuse what you've got, rather than buy new, even if the newer ones are better for the environment.
+If you’ve already got a whole heap of decorations, it's best to reuse what you've got, rather than buy new, even if the newer ones are better for the environment.

 If you really want new decorations, get crafty and try hand-making them.
 Drying out orange slices in an oven makes cheap, biodegradable decorations.
 Gather friends together for craft nights or a decoration swap party.
 Christmas markets for local producers often have handmade decorations which will typically come with less waste.